Continuing Education Activity

 This includes psychoeducation, changing maladaptive thought patterns, and gradual exposure to anxiety-provoking situations.

 Selective serotonin reuptake inhibitor (SSRI) and serotonin-norepinephrine reuptake inhibitor (SNRI) classes are the first-line agents with a response rate of 30% to 50%.
 This class of drugs includes escitalopram (Lexapro), duloxetine (Cymbalta), venlafaxine (Effexor XR), and paroxetine (Paxil, Pexeva).
-In a study, 81% of children with anxiety disorders who received combined sertraline hydrochloride and CBT were responded to the treatment.
+In a study, 81% of children with anxiety disorders who received combined sertraline hydrochloride and CBT responded to the treatment.

 Antipsychotics may also help some patients, especially those with associated behavior problems.

 Examples are diazepam and clonazepam, which are long-acting agents.
-These agents are used when an immediate reduction of symptoms is desired or a short-term treatment is needed.
+These agents are used when an immediate reduction of symptoms is desired, or a short-term treatment is needed.
 Generally, cooperative and compliant patients who are aware that their symptoms have a psychological basis are more likely to respond to benzodiazepines.
 Since there is a concern for misuse and dependence, patients with a history of alcoholism or drug abuse are not appropriate candidates for this treatment.

-Buspirone is a non-benzodiazepine which does not cause dependency.
+Buspirone is a non-benzodiazepine that does not cause dependency.
 It is also less sedating than benzodiazepines, and tolerance does not occur at therapeutic doses.
 This agent has a therapeutic lag in the efficacy of two to three weeks, limiting its use.

 All medications should be titrated slowly and continued for at least 4 weeks to determine if they work.
 Once symptoms are under control, the medications need to be used for at least 12 months before gradually tapering them.
 Every medication has adverse effects like weight gain, hyperlipidemia, and diabetes; thus, the patients need to be monitored.